 Implementing Vulnerability Assessment Tool in your organization here

 The DESC Vulnerability Assessment Tool (VAT) allows staff to distinguish more objectively the relative vulnerability of the homeless men and women who come to our shelters or whom we otherwise encounter in the community through outreach or referrals.
-This tool, which has gone through rigorous study and several modifications is comprised of a set of scales, each rating the individual's level of functioning, health, and other specific characteristics relevant to their personal safety.
+This tool, which has gone through rigorous study and several modifications is comprised of a set of scales, each rating the individual's level of functioning, health, and other specific characteristics relevant to their personal health and safety.

-The tool was first put to use in the DESC main shelter program nearly a decade ago as a way to determine who among the many would receive one of the limited beds available each night.
+The tool was first put to use in the DESC main shelter program in 2003 as a way to determine who among the many would receive one of the limited beds available each night.
 By identifying a vulnerability rating for each client, staff were able to assign beds to those individuals who were most at risk of being victimized or injured, of harming themselves, of coming to harm simply because they could not take care of their basic needs, or of being unable to make progress without substantial support.
 Following the VAT's success in the shelter program, the Vulnerability Assessment Tool was implemented in the DESC supportive housing program to better allocate our limited housing resources to those clients with the greatest need.

 In March of 2010, the University of Washington concluded a research evaluation of DESC's Vulnerability Assessment Tool and concluded that it held strong properties of both reliability and validity.

 At this time, DESC's Vulnerability Assessment Tool has become widely recognized by other homeless service providers regionally and nationally, as a viable instrument for determining placement of chronically homeless people into supportive housing.
 DESC offers training in the use of the VAT to other public and private homeless service agencies.
 The training includes a detailed manual and interview script.